Excellence in Group Practice Award

 - All materials should be submitted via a zipped/compressed folder in one email with the following subject line: [Candidate’s First and Last Name] – Application for Group Practice Award.
 For example, Luke Skywalker– Application for Group Practice Award.

-All submissions must be received via email by June 1, 2019, to be considered.
+All submissions must be received via email.